Staff Members

 Muna originally came into the role of Executive Director after working on the MCA’s volunteer Board of Directors since 2017.
 During that time, she has been able help promote a community where equality, diversity and inclusion thrives.

 Ever since a young age, Muna has always had a passion for helping others.
 This passion led her to pursue a degree in social work.
 Her goal is to create a welcoming community for all who decide to make Fort McMurray and Wood Buffalo their home.
-She is the proud mother to a beautiful daughter and wife to a wonderful and loving husband.
+She is the proud mother to two beautiful daughters and wife to a wonderful and loving husband.

 Rasha Hassan